Engineered Wooden Flooring

 When you talk about engineered timber flooring, some people get that glazed look on their face because the word ‘engineered’ has appeared in the sentence.
 “Oh, nothing as complicated as that, please.”
 So that means this type of flooring might go under the radar when a person is looking to refit their floors.

 Why?
-Because it falls between the other, probably better-known options, laminate flooring and hardwood flooring.
+Because it falls between the other, probably better-known options, laminate flooring and hardwood timber flooring.
 Engineered flooring is made completely from timber.
-The appearance you like so much is only in the few millimetres of the overall thickness, a bit like laminate flooring.
+The appearance you like so much is only in the few millimeters of the overall thickness, a bit like laminate flooring.

-Engineered flooring is made up of layers, something like a hardwood layer of oak or even jarrah, just a few millimetres thick, which is affixed to a base of strong plywood.
+Engineered flooring is made up of layers, something like a hardwood layer of oak or even jarrah, just a few millimeters thick, which is affixed to a base of strong plywood.

 Engineered timber flooring is the best of both worlds and it has risen in popularity over the years.
 Even though the original timber, be it oak or blackbutt, is as little as 2mm thick, the look and finish is identical to that of a floor laid with solid oak or blackbutt.

 By applying that hardwood base of ply, it doesn’t mean that it’s less strong than a solid wooden floor.
 In fact, it is stronger.
 The method used of applying layer upon layer ensures the structure is very durable.
 Think layers of yarn making a rope to give you an analogy.

 If you compress about 11 layers of plywood together, it will make the surface more resistant to dents when heavy objects may be dropped on the floor or when somebody walks across the room in stilettos heels.
 The layers act like absorbers and minimize any surface dents.

 Add to that a finish to the hardwood surface such as satin or matt lacquers, and you have a floor that is scratch and scuff resistant in the same way as you would get with a solid timber floor made of oak, jarrah or blackbutt.

 Environmentally Sound Investment